 Installation – “Nest”

-NEST establishes a framework for open ended discovery and exploration within the planned Children’s Garden area.
-Our proposal supports the “Elements of Nature” theme planned for the new Children’s Garden by creating spaces with physical and experential aspects inspired by the natural environment & geography of East Tennessee.
+NEST establishes a framework for open ended discovery and exploration within the planned Children’s Garden area of the University of Tennessee Botanical Gardens.
+Our proposal supports the “Elements of Nature” theme by creating spaces with physical and experiential elements inspired by the natural environment & geography of East Tennessee.

 University of Tennessee Botanical Gardens